Images © Arup / F2K

 Supporting local ecosystems

-Existing trees and green structures can improve microclimates, reduce fine dust and noise levels and enhance environmental quality for people living and working nearby.
+Preserving vegetation and permeable surfaces contributes to healthier local environments and communities.
+Existing trees and green structures improve microclimates, reduce fine dust and noise, and enhance environmental quality for people living and working nearby.

 USE SCENARIOS